-- Principles of care in health and social care settings.
-This mandatory examined unit focuses on key topics that are important when caring for and protecting people in health and social care. - Supporting individuals through life events.
+R032 Principles of care in health and social care settings (Exam)

+This mandatory examined unit focuses on key topics that are important when caring for and protecting people in health and social care.

+R033 Supporting individuals through life events (M)

 This mandatory internal unit focuses on the growth and development through the life stages.
-You will also learn how to understand the needs of individuals who have been affected by life events and how to recommend support to meet their needs. - Health promotion campaigns.
-This optional unit focuses you will research health promotion campaigns and learn about their benefits to society.
-You will also plan and deliver your own health promotion campaign.
+You will also learn how to understand the needs of individuals who have been affected by life events and how to recommend support to meet their needs.